OCA/e-commerce/website_sale_require_legal/readme/ROADMAP.rst

   notification should be made.
 An implicit acceptance could be printed in the payment screen to solve this.
 Maybe that could be a work to develop in another module.
+* If you enable both acceptance views as explained in the configuration section, first-time buyers will have to accept the legal terms between 2 and 3 times to buy.